DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 ## Step 4: Create a Streamlit Application in Snowflake

 ### 4.1 Copy the Streamlit Data App Code
 Open the **Streamlit_App** folder in this git repo on the other GitHub browser tab.
-Here you have two options.

 Click the **app-agent.py** file and click the copy icon in the upper right.

 ### 4.2 Create and Deploy the Streamlit in Snowflake Gen AI Data App
 1. Switch to the Snowflake tab in your browser.